Marazia/Tati/markdowntraining.md

 Each of your listed subjects has to be preceded by a "1." later it will be converted automatically to a ordered numeration.

-1. Watermelons

- 1. *Citrulus ianatus*
- 1. Originated in the African continent
- 1. Rich in Potassium

-1. Apples
- 1. *Malus domestica*
+1. First instruction
- 1. Originated in eastern Asia
- 1. Rich in Potassium
+   1. Sub-instruction

-1. Bananas
+   1. Sub-instruction

-  1.  *Musa* spp.
+1. Second instruction
-  1. Originated in southwestern Asia
-  1. Rich in Potassium

 ## **Blockquotes**